 Have you ever come across the term “melting pot”?
-It basically means that there are people of various cultures all in one place, and they are so closely intertwined that they develop a common culture.
+Basically, it means that there are people of various cultures all in one place, and they are so closely intertwined that they develop a common culture.
 The opposite is also true – people of one culture developing so many subcultures that they grow new identities.

 No one really plans for this – it just sort of happens.
 Another term that might interest you in this context is the term “salad bowl”.
 Like the previous one, it refers to the culture in the United States.
 The salad bowl also presents a situation where there are many cultures, but here, they don’t mix.
 Both of these situations have advantages and disadvantages.
 This time, however, we are going to focus on the more positive side of things.

 Not literally, though, why not?
 Multicultural societies reap several benefits from its many cultures and communities.
 These communities are rarely segregated.
 Instead, people often mix with one another, feel the spirit in which their neighbors were raised, and understand each other better.